The best lightbox for tracing and drawing

 FAQs

-A lightbox is an illuminated panel you can place paper, photos or even fabric over to see small details with clarity.
-When choosing the model for you, think about size, which can range from B4 to A2, and importantly brightness, which can vary from 1100 lux to 6000 lux.
-In our experience of testing light boxes, we've found there's sweet spot between the two.
-Often the larger the lightbox, the lower the brightness, and vice versa; an A3 lightbox is a good balance.
+These clever illuminated panels can be a fantastic addition to your artistic arsenal, but there’s lots to consider; the size, which can range from B4 to A2, and importantly brightness, which can vary from 1100 lux to 6000 lux.
+It’s worth noting that often the larger the lightbox, the lower the brightness, and vice versa; we think an A3 lightbox offers a good balance.

 Quick list